 We have maintained the famous Jaguar grille, but other than that, our Cybertrucked version stands out against its British origins.
 Its new, unique shape is completely unexpected, so it would definitely stand out from the opposition.

-The iconic Bugatti Veyron has been out for around 15 years, which is why we thought it deserved a fresh start.
+The iconic Bugatti Veyron has been around for quite a while now, which is why we thought it deserved a fresh start.
 What was once the world’s fastest street-legal car gets a cyber revamp with our Cybertrucked version.

 While we have maintained the hallmark side vents, it is still a far cry away from the usual, classic style of Bugatti models.
 The original design once helped this car reach its record-breaking top speed, but would the Bugatti Veyron Cybertruck be even faster?